 A representative office in Thailand can be 100% foreign owned.
 A representative office cannot make any direct sales in Thailand.
 However, this business can only engage in–

 Unlike a representative office, a branch office is not limited to non-trading activities.
 The branch office is allowed to earn income from Thailand.
 FBA Act governs all the branch office in Thailand.
 And they need to require a foreign business license to conduct any activities in Thailand.

 In this section of this article, we will discuss the steps of company registration in Thailand.
-The steps are: company name registration, filling MoA, registering a company, registering for vat & tax and payment of company registration fees that are imposed by the government.
+The steps are:

 Firstly, you need to choose a unique company name.
 The name should not be identical to any registered pre-existing company.
 However, the company cannot use any name that has the term “Investment.”
 The company name must end with “limited.”
 Though the company name is in English, but it will be converted and registered in the Thai language.